There is no absolutely agreed definition to a depression. But I would define a depression as

-- A depression would be considered to be a deep and long-lasting recession, with output falling for at least 12 months and GDP falling by over 3%
+- A deep and long-lasting period of negative economic growth, with output falling for at least 12 months and GDP falling by over 10%.

-A mild recession, with a small fall in GPD (of say 1%) wouldn’t be considered a depression by economists.
+A mild recession, with a small fall in GDP (of say 1-3%) would not be considered a depression by economists.
 Though in everyday use, people may refer to the economic downturn as a depression.

 Harry Truman gave a famous quip about the practical meaning of depression.